-Plan your heaters location prior to installing to ensure the location chosen will fit the specifications and safety clearances.
-Combustible material closer to the heater then the specified safety clearances must be lined with insulation or cement board and a metal liner with a .5" standoff for air movement behind.
-Another alternative is using insulation or cement board and ceramic tile.
-The wall behind the heater and the first length of chimney pipe should also be lined with such material.
-See diagram below.
+Plan your stoves location prior to installing to ensure the location chosen will fit the specifications and safety clearances.
+Combustible material closer to the stove then the specified safety clearances must be lined with insulation or cement board and a metal liner with a .5" standoff for air movement behind.
+Another alternative is using insulation or cement board and ceramic